deepak-401/Amazon-clone/README.md

 # Amazon-clone
-There is my first Amazon clone i created using HTML and CSS
+There is my first Amazon clone i created using HTML and CSS.